樟宜机场 |சாங்கி விமானநிலையம்

 |P||Concourse||Faregates, Ticketing machines, Passenger Service Centre, Transitlink Ticket Office|

-Platform A: East West Line towards Tanah Merah via Expo (←)
+Platform B: East West Line towards EW4CG Tanah Merah via CG1DT35 Expo (←)

 Changi Airport station has two underground East-West Line platforms in an island platform arrangement, both used alternately for train turnarounds.
 Full-height Platform screen doors isolate the air-conditioned station from the tunnel environment, enhancing commuter safety and station comfort.
 Apart from stone benches and train service information boards, this station is also equipped with flight information displays (arrivals and departures from Terminals 2 & 3), and a list of hotels and their nearest MRT stations.